vigneswaranav/NewsReaderApp/README.md

 3. **Repository**:
    - **NewsArticleRepositoryImpl** decides whether to fetch from remote API datasource or local datasource(Core Data).
-   - If it is from remote API, it parses the response and maps to domain model objects and saves the entities into Core Data.
+   - If it is from a remote API, it parses the response and maps it to domain model objects and saves the entities into Core Data.
    - Returns domain models to the **Use Case**.

 4. **Use Case**: